-Today I went back to Wakayama to explore Nachi and capture the iconic view of Sanjudo Pagoda in front of the Nachi falls.
+Today I went back to Wakayama to explore Nachisan and capture the iconic view of Sanjudo Pagoda in front of the Nachi Falls or Nachi-no-taki as it is known locally.
 After the exploits of my first outing on my own to Shirahama, I was much more confident today.
-Shirahama was an amazing experience with the thrilling Sandanbeki Cliffs, the lovely Shirahama Beach and the most stunning sunset at Engetsu.
+Shirahama was an amazing experience with the thrilling Sandanbeki Cliffs, the lovely Shirahama Beach, and the most stunning sunset at Engetsu.

 Nachi Falls ([那智の滝) in Nachikatsuura, Wakayama is one of the best-known waterfalls in Japan.
-It is said to be the highest single drop waterfall in the country at 133 m.
-The mountain is also popular for Kumano Nachi Taisha, Seiganto-ji Temple, Sanjudo Pagoda and the Hiryu-jinja Shrine in the vicinity of the waterfall.
+It is said to be the highest single-drop waterfall in the country at 133 m.
+The mountain is also popular for Kumano Nachi Taisha, Seiganto-ji Temple, Sanjudo Pagoda, and the Hiryu-jinja Shrine all of which can be found in the vicinity of the waterfall.

 I used the same approach as the day before while visiting Shirahama.
 I started a bit earlier at about 6 am.
 Since Nachi is further away, I wanted to have some cushion so I would have more time on hand to roam around the temple grounds.

-I reached JR Nara Station at about 6.30 am and caught the next train to Tennoji.
-If you are travelling from Osaka, you can catch the same train from Osaka.
+I reached JR Nara Station at about 6.30 am and caught the next available train to Tennoji.
 From Tennoji I took the 7.79 am Kuroshio Limited Express, bound for Kii-Katsuura Station.
+If you are traveling from Osaka, you can catch the same train from JR Osaka Station.

 Bus to Nachi Falls

 She plotted out for me a “Nachisan Excursion Course”.
-The course would start from Daimon Zaka Slope and go up to Nachi Falls, via the Kumano Grand Shrine, Nachisan Seiganto-ji Temple and the Sanjudo Pagoda.
-It would take one about 2 hours to complete the course.
-Once she had provided me all the information, she directed me towards the bus stop, which is just opposite to the station on the left.
+The course would start from Daimon Zaka Slope and go up to Nachi Falls, via the Kumano Grand Shrine, Nachisan Seiganto-ji Temple, and the Sanjudo Pagoda.
+She also informed me that it would take me about 2 hours to complete the hike to Nachi Falls.
+Once she had provided me all the information, she directed me towards the bus stop nearby from where I was supposed to catch the bus to Nachi Falls.

 A small group had gathered near the bus stop by the scheduled time.
 Most of them were Japanese couples.
 I didn’t notice any foreigners among them.
-This bus makes a stop at Nachi Station too, if you are coming from there.
+This bus also makes a stop at Nachi Station too, in case you are arriving via Mie.

-The typhoon Talas in 2011 had been quite severe on the town of Nachikatsuura.
-As the bus drove through the town, one can see many abandoned broken down buildings in the area.
-Once we left behind the city and entered the mountains, it was much more serene.
+As the bus drove through the town, one can see many abandoned broken-down buildings in the area.
+The typhoon Talas that struck in 2011 had been quite severe on the town of Nachikatsuura.
+Once the bus moved into the outskirts of the city and entered the mountains, it was a much more serene view.

 It takes about 20 minutes to reach Daimon Zaka Bus stop from the Kii Katsuura Station.
 The ride costs me ¥420.
 A young couple also got down with me.
 The bus continued on with the rest of the tourists to Nachisan.

-I could have gone directly to Nachi Falls but I wanted to hike through the primeval forest.
-What is the fun in coming to this beautiful countryside if one doesn’t experience the unique landscape of Kumano’s spiritual forest.
+I could have gone directly to Nachi-san but I wanted to hike through the primeval forest.
+What is the fun of coming to this beautiful countryside if one doesn’t experience the unique landscape of Kumano’s spiritual forest?